-A. The Inputs provided by the VCs and VC effort
+A. The Inputs Provided by the VCs and VC Effort

 The model has three dates: time 0, 1, and 2.
 There are two types of agents in the model: the entrepreneur and VC investors, all of whom are risk neutral.
-The entrepreneur is endowed with a non-divisible project, which needs both an initial financing of 2I to be infused at time 0 and a follow-on investment of 2I at time 1 as well as the VC's effort, e, in each round.
-We refer to the first round (time 0 to time 1) as the "earlier stage" of a project, and the second round (time 1 to time 2) as the "later stage" of that project.
+The entrepreneur is endowed with a non-divisible project, which needs both an initial financing of 2 / to be infused at time 0 and a follow-on investment of 2 / at time 1 as well as the VC's effort, e, in each round.
+We refer to the first round (time 0-time 1) as the "earlier stage" of a project and the second round (time 1-time 2) as the "later stage" of that project.